 What does this mean in terms of number of companies funded by angels, and the number of angel investors?

 Before continuing on with statistics from the study, allow me stop here for a minute.
-124,900 angel investors wrote checks to entrepreneurs like you over the past six months.
-That's a lot of investors.
+124,900 angel investors wrote checks to entrepreneurs like you over the six month period.
+That’s a lot of investors.
 Two things should be going through your mind right now.
-First, you should be thinking that that's a huge number of angel investors.
+First, you should be thinking that that’s a huge number of angel investors.
 Second you should be thinking that with such a huge number, there must be an angel investor (or two, or three, etc.) out there who would fund your venture (which there are).

 Ok, back to the data.

 The average deal size (i.e., the amount of funding received by the average entrepreneur raising angel funding), was $338,400.